Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 ![Screenshot](../images/user-prompt.png)

-*UserPromptControl with optional content areas labeled, OK/Cancel buttons, Information status image, and optional footer image.*
+*UserPromptControl with optional content areas labeled, OK/Cancel buttons, Information status image, and optional footer image*

 User Prompt functionality is enabled by the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) (pictured above) and [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) that is used to host the control as a modal dialog.
 [ThemedMessageBox](xref:@ActiproUIRoot.Controls.ThemedMessageBox) is a drop-in replacement for `MessageBox` that uses the same API as `MessageBox.Show` to make it easy to convert any application.